 The client is the expert (in themselves), and I strive to create a relationship based on equality rather than being ‘in charge’.
 Because of this deep trust in the client, counselling takes place at your pace.
 At times this can mean there are silences, and few questions, and at others more of a back and forth.
 The aim is that through a warm and understanding relationship, ultimately you, the client, will rediscover and hold this same trust in yourself.

-Focusing-Oriented therapy
+Focusing and Focusing-Oriented therapy

-Focusing-Oriented therapy is based on the work of Eugene Gendlin, and the practice and philosophy of Focusing he developed.
+Focusing is based on the work of Eugene Gendlin, and the practice and philosophy of Focusing he developed.
 It builds on the importance of experiencing – our moment-by-moment lived experience – and the edge of our awareness, the space where what we know meets what we do not yet know.
 The ‘felt sense‘ of the whole of something often involves noticing or connecting to a physical, felt sensation, which may be fuzzy and unclear yet also strangely specific.
 Have you ever been searching for just the right word to describe something?
 We feel inside when the word doesn’t fit, and then the rightness of when it does.
 That sense inside we check against, that is the felt sense.

 …our moment-by-moment lived experience – and the edge of our awareness, the space where what we know meets what we do not yet know.

+Focusing-oriented therapy is about making the space to be in a kind of explorative awareness, noticing that felt sense within us, checking against it, noticing where it points.
 In focusing-oriented therapy you may be invited to notice what is happening for you, or it may be that it is your therapist who is staying with their own experiencing.
 I may pause as I take a moment to check internally before speaking.
 This noticing and checking can help us both stay with a deep experience of, and connection to, whatever you bring.

-Other approaches: Grounding and self-regulation
+Grounding and safety

 Drawing on approaches such as trauma theory, polyvagal theory, neuroscience, somatic experiencing, we can develop ways to understand what happens when we perceive ourselves to be under threat (e.g. fight or flight).
 Recognising how the body reacts can be helpful, and we can also learn how to soothe ourselves, find safety, and calm our responses.